 Expected Ratings: Senior/Subordinate

-S&P Global Ratings: "AA (sf)"/"BBB"(sf)
+S&P Global Ratings: "AA (sf)"/"BBB (sf)"

 See "RATINGS" herein"

-In the opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel, under existing law, and assuming continued compliance with various requirements of the Internal Revenue Code of 1986, as amended: (i) interest on the Senior 2022B Bonds and the Subordinate 2022C Bonds (together, the "Series 2022 Tax-Exempt Bonds") will not be included in the gross income of holders of such Series 2022 Tax-Exempt Bonds for federal income tax purposes; and (ii) interest on the Series 2022 Tax-Exempt Bonds will constitute a preference item for purposes of computation of the alternative minimum tax.
-Interest on the Senior 2022A Bonds will be included in the gross income of holders of such Senior 2022A Bonds for federal income tax purposes.
-In the opinion of Bond Counsel, under existing law, interest on the Series 2022 Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Series 2022 Bonds are exempt from Massachusetts personal property taxes.
-See the caption "TAX MATTERS"
+In the opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel, under existing law, and assuming continued compliance with various requirements of the Internal Revenue Code of 1986, as amended: (i) interest on the Senior 2023B Bonds and the Subordinate 2023C Bonds (together, the "Series 2023 Tax-Exempt Bonds") will not be included in the gross income of holders of such Series 2023 Tax-Exempt Bonds for federal income tax purposes.
+Interest on the Series 2023 Tax-Exempt Bonds will constitute a preference item for purposes of computation of the federal individual alternative minimum tax and, for tax years beginning after December 31, 2022, interest on the Series 2023 Tax-Exempt Bonds included in the adjusted financial statement income of certain corporations is included in the computation of the federal corporate alternative minimum tax.
+Interest on the Senior 2023A Bonds will be included in the gross income of holders of such Senior 2023A Bonds for federal income tax purposes.
+In the opinion of Bond Counsel, under existing law, interest on the Series 2023 Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Series 2023 Bonds are exempt from Massachusetts personal property taxes.
+See the caption "TAX MATTERS" herein.